future timeline technology singularity humanity predictions events 2020 2050 2100

 Scientists create synthetic life

-In May 2010, a giant leap was achieved in biotechnology as a team of scientists led by DNA pioneer Dr Craig Venter successfully created the first artificial lifeform.
-Mycoplasma laboratorium was an entirely new species of bacterium, with man-made genetic code, originating on a computer and placed on a synthetic chromosome inside an empty cell.
+In May 2010, a giant leap was achieved in biotechnology as scientists, led by DNA pioneer Dr Craig Venter, created the first artificial lifeform.
+Mycoplasma laboratorium was a new species of bacterium, with man-made genetic code, originating on a computer and placed on a synthetic chromosome inside an empty cell.
 Using its new "software", the cell could generate proteins and produce new cells.

-This breakthrough raises profound questions about the essence of life, with concerns about scientists "playing God".
-Instead of having a genetic relative that it evolved from, the parent of this cell is a computer.
-Some believe the technology may fall into the wrong hands and be used to make biological weapons.
+This breakthrough raised profound questions about the essence of life, with concerns of scientists "playing God".
+Instead of having a genetic relative that it evolved from, the parent of this cell was a computer.
+Some believed the technology could fall into the wrong hands and be used to make biological weapons.

-However, the potential benefits of synthetic genomics will arguably outweigh the dangers.
-The ability to rewrite the software of life will revolutionise the field of biology, leading to radical new vaccines and medicines, clean water technology, advanced biofuels and much more.*
+However, the potential benefits of synthetic genomics would arguably outweigh the dangers.
+The ability to rewrite the software of life could revolutionise the field of biology, leading to radical new vaccines and medicines, clean water technology, advanced biofuels and much more.*

 One-fifth of Pakistan is flooded

 In July 2010, Pakistan experienced one of the worst floods in modern history, following heavy monsoon rains which affected the Indus River basin.
 At one point, approximately one-fifth of the country was underwater.
 According to Pakistani government data, the floods directly affected nearly 20 million people, mostly by destruction of property, livelihood and infrastructure.
-Although the death toll was relatively low (2,000 according to reports), damages from loss exceeded $43bn; almost one quarter of Pakistan's GDP.
+Although the death toll was relatively low (2,000 according to reports), damages from loss exceeded $43 billion; almost one-quarter of Pakistan's GDP.
 Over 60,000 troops were involved in relief operations.*

 Solar power is plunging in cost

-In many countries, the number of homes with solar power is growing exponentially, thanks to plummeting costs and new government incentives.
-This is particularly true in the USA, where the cost of a typical five-kilowatt rooftop system has dropped from $22,000 in 2007 to just $13,000 by the end of 2010.
-This technology is becoming affordable to the middle classes.*
+In many countries, the number of homes with solar power was growing exponentially during 2010, thanks to plummeting costs and new government incentives.
+This was particularly true in the USA, where the cost of a typical five-kilowatt rooftop system fell from $22,000 in 2007 to just $13,000 by late 2010.
+This technology would soon become affordable to the middle classes.*

 Augmented Reality (AR) is entering the mainstream

-A growing number of cellphones, cameras and other digital devices now feature augmented reality.
-This technology displays 3D virtual elements on a real-world camera view.
-GPS units in combination with inertial references can map a user's precise location, then relay graphics from the web (or a web-based application such as Google Earth) and superimpose them on-screen.
+By 2010, a growing number of cellphones, cameras, and other digital devices now featured augmented reality.
+This technology displayed 3D virtual elements on a real-world camera view.
+GPS units in combination with inertial references could map a user's precise location, then relay graphics from the web (or a web-based application such as Google Earth) and superimpose them on-screen.

-This concept has already been used in military training (to display imaginary aircraft and vehicles for example), but is now spreading to mainstream uses like travel, outdoor pursuits, communication, gaming and entertainment.
-Other applications include architecture and interior design (to show virtual objects in a room, for example, or to view buildings before they are constructed).
+This concept had already been used in military training (to display imaginary aircraft and vehicles for example), but it was now spreading to mainstream uses like travel, outdoor pursuits, communication and entertainment.
+Other applications included architecture and interior design (to show virtual objects in a room, for example, or to view buildings prior to their construction).

-In the coming years, this technology will be available in sunglasses and even contact lenses.
-The market for mobile AR services will hit $732m by 2014, with revenues derived from a combination of paid-for app downloads, subscription based services and advertising.
+In the coming years, this technology would be available in sunglasses and even contact lenses.
+The market for mobile AR services was estimated to reach $732 million by 2014, revenues being derived from a combination of paid-for app downloads, subscription-based services and advertising.

 Macular degeneration is curable

-Macular degeneration – the leading cause of blindness in people aged 65 and older – can now be treated with a miniature "telescope" implanted in the eye.* Consisting of two lenses within a small glass tube, this works like a telephoto zoom lens.
-It combines with the cornea to project a magnified image of whatever the wearer is looking at over a large part of the retina.
-Only the central portion of the sufferer's vision is damaged by the disease, so magnifying the image on the eye allows the retinal cells outside the macula to detect light, refocus it, and redirect the information to the brain.
+Macular degeneration – the leading cause of blindness in people aged 65 and older – became treatable in 2010 using a miniature "telescope" implanted in the eye.
+Consisting of two lenses in a small glass tube, this could function like a telephoto zoom lens.
+It combined with the cornea to project a magnified image of whatever the wearer was looking at over a large part of the retina.
+Only the central portion of the patient's vision is damaged by the disease, so magnifying the image on the eye allows the retinal cells outside the macula to detect light, refocus it, and redirect information to the brain.*

 Credit: VisionCare